Andy Ogles: Tenure

 On January 1, 2023, Ogles signed a letter by fellow representatives Scott Perry and Chip Roy expressing opposition to fellow Republican Kevin McCarthy in the upcoming house speakership election after McCarthy did not accept all their proposed House rules changes.
 On January 3, his first day in office, Ogles joined far-right House Republicans in voting against McCarthy on the first three ballots.
 This was the first time since 1923 that a speaker was not elected on the first ballot.
 On January 6, after days of negotiations, Ogles voted for McCarthy on the 12th ballot, joining the rest of Tennessee's Republican delegation.
 He explained in a statement that this was because he believed negotiations between McCarthy and the other holdouts were going well.

 Shortly after being sworn in, Ogles was appointed to the House Financial Services Committee.
 The first bill Ogles introduced, the Inflation Reduction Act of 2023, would repeal the previous year's Inflation Reduction Act.
 In president Joe Biden's State of the Union speech, he mentioned the bill without mentioning Ogles's name, which Ogles took credit for in a subsequent tweet.
 Ogles is part of the Freedom Caucus.

 In February 2024, during an argument with a pro-Palestinian activist questioning him about Palestinian child casualties in the Gaza war, Ogles told the activist "So, I think we should kill 'em all if that makes you feel better— everybody in Hamas.
 Hamas and the Palestinians have been attacking Israel for 20 years.
 It's time to pay the piper...
 Death to Hamas!"
 The American Muslim Advisory Council criticized Ogles' comments, claiming that he was endorsing the "extermination of the Palestinian people."
 A spokeswoman for Ogles stated that Ogles "was not referring to Palestinians, he was clearly referring to the Hamas terrorist group."
 Ogles would further state that he supported the right of Israel "to punish Hamas on a scale of Biblical proportions, including their accomplices and the facilitators of the aforementioned atrocities.
 I stand by what I said: Death to Hamas."
+The American Muslim Advisory Council called these remarks "genocidal rhetoric".